dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 the creation of large volume of MAINTENANCE issues.
 Maybe, CUSTOMIZATION issues had provocated related creation of MAINTENANCE issues.
 The same is true for DATA MIGRATION.
-An analysis of issue creations timeline by system/subsystem may answer that assumption.
+An analysis of issue creations timeline by system/subsystem and issue types may answer that assumption.
+See [Issue Creation Date X Issue Subsystem X Issue Type](#issue-creation-date-x-issue-subsystem-x-issue-type) section.

 ### Issue System